 (i) for a memorandum of understanding relating to the State, the Governor or the Governor’s designee;

-(ii) for a memorandum of understanding relating to a system institution, the president of the system institution or the president’s designee; and
+(iii) for a memorandum of understanding relating to a system institution, the Chancellor or the Chancellor’s designee; and

 (2) To the extent these matters require legislative approval or the appropriation of funds, the matters shall be recommended to the General Assembly for approval or for the appropriation of funds.

 (3) To the extent matters involving a State institution of higher education require legislative approval, the legislation shall be recommended to the Governor for submission to the General Assembly.